-Each week day, AQUILA curates the most interesting articles from across Austin, ranging from commercial real estate and investment news, to the city’s economy, growth and accolades, in our Daily Update newsletter.
+Each week day, AQUILA curates the most interesting articles from across Austin, ranging from commercial real estate and commercial real estate investment news, to the city’s economy, growth and accolades, in our Daily Update newsletter.
 Here’s what caught our subscribers eye this January.

 Austinites were recognized on a national stage – a local architecture firm won recognition for its work in Hutto and Forbes honored 11 young adults making big strides in their industries.
 Governor Abbott appointed three new faces to both the UT System and Texas A&M System’s boards.
 Six design/build professionals were celebrated for their impact on the community.
 And finally, a new approach to saving the the Lions Municipal Golf Course.
 From national news to local heroes, here are the most clicked articles from our January 2017 newsletters: